sunotsue/talking-machines/README.md

 ## 🧠 Overview

-Talking Machines Pod combines large language models and realistic text-to-speech to automate the creation of podcast episodes.
+Talking Machines combines large language models and realistic text-to-speech to automate the creation of podcast episodes.
 Given a topic or document, it generates a two-person conversational script and produces a studio-quality MP3.

 ## ⚙️ Workflow